OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/download_and_deploy.rst

 - **Username**: vOneCloud
 - **Password**: opennebula

+Now you will be able to use the :ref:`out-of-the-box features <features_outofthebox>` of vOneCloud!

-Advanced Usage - Login to the Appliance
+Step 3.
+Advanced Usage - Login to the Appliance [Optional]
 --------------------------------------------------------------------------------

 All the functionality you need to run your vOneCloud can be accessed via Sunstone.
-However, if you are an advanced user and want to log into the appliance, you can do so by opening a console in your vCenter client and log in with these credentials:
+However, in order to enable some of the :ref:`advanced features <features_advanceconf>` of vOneCloud some extra configurations steps are needed that must be performed in the command line of vOneCloud, and can be carrid out opening a console in your vCenter client and log in with these credentials:

 - **Username**: root
 - **Password**: opennebula

-Note that SSH access to the root account has been disabled.
+.. note:: SSH access to the root account has been disabled.